mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 #### Enable network connectivity

-In order to save power and bandwidth, network connectivity may not be enabled by default on the device, so you want to selectively enable it when needed.
+State scripts can enable and disable network connectivity in order to save power and/or bandwidth on the device.

 A state script in `Sync_Enter` can enable network connectivity.
 You could also enable more powerful network connectivity, such as Wi-Fi, with a state script in